17 differences between iPhones and Android smartphones

 For each iPhone model, there are more than a hundred Android phones launched each year

-Furthermore, since Apple is not interested in competing in the entry-level market, if you want a brand-new smartphone but can’t afford the 399 USD for an iPhone SE (2020), your options are limited to Android smartphones only.
-Don’t worry, though, there are over 350 models below 400 USD launched in 2021 alone, so there’s a large pool to choose from.
+Furthermore, since Apple is not interested in competing in the entry-level market, if you want a brand-new smartphone but can’t afford the 429 USD for an iPhone SE (2022), your options are limited to Android smartphones only.
+Don’t worry, though.
+Over 300 Android models below 400 USD were launched in 2023 alone, so there’s a large pool to choose from.

 Regarding actual device design, Android smartphones are starting to follow the same pattern: a volume rocker, a power button, and that’s it.
-Only some enthusiast smartphones, like the Sony PRO-I, have additional ones, like a camera shutter button. iPhones are even more strict: after removing the Home button, every iPhone has followed the same recipe: a Power button (or Side button), a volume rocker, and a rather vestigial Silent switch.
+Only some enthusiast smartphones have additional buttons, like a camera shutter button. iPhones are even more strict: after removing the Home button, every iPhone has followed the same recipe: a Power button (or Side button), a volume rocker, and a rather vestigial Silent switch.

-But while the iPhone buttons rarely change position from one generation to the next, on Android phones, there is more variety in terms of button positioning and size, especially since some of them use the Power button as a fingerprint reader.
+But while the iPhone buttons rarely change position from generation to generation, there’s more variety in terms of button positioning and size on Android phones, especially since some of them use the Power button as a fingerprint reader.

 Button position varies more on Android phones